info757/The-AI-Engineer-Challenge/README.md

 ## 🤝 **Contributing**

 This project was built for the AI Engineer Challenge.
-Feel free to fork and enhance!

 ### **Development Workflow**
 1. Fork the repository